LeBron James: 2024–2025: First father-son duo

 On July 6, 2024, James re-signed with the Lakers on a two-year, $104 million contract which carried a no-trade clause and had a player option in the second year.
-Two weeks prior, James' son Bronny had been drafted 55th overall by the Lakers.
-This marked the first father-son duo in NBA history.
-On October 22, in a game against the Minnesota Timberwolves, James and Bronny became the first father-son duo to appear in an NBA game together in NBA history.
-During his 2024–25 season debut, he tied Carter for the record for the most NBA seasons played.
-On November 13, he logged a triple-double of 35 points, 12 rebounds, and 14 assists, in a 128–123 victory against the Memphis Grizzlies.
-At age 39 years and 319 days, he broke his own record previously set in November 2019 for the oldest player to record a triple-double in three consecutive games.
-Two days later, he recorded his fourth consecutive triple-double of the season with 15 points, 16 rebounds, and 12 assists, in a 120–115 victory against the San Antonio Spurs, breaking his personal record for the most consecutive triple-doubles made.
-He also tied the Lakers franchise record for the most consecutive triple-doubles, joining Magic Johnson (1981, 1987) and Russell Westbrook (2021).
-On December 1, he reached 15,000 career field goals in a 105–104 victory against the Utah Jazz, joining Abdul-Jabbar as the only players to reach said milestone.
-On December 19 against the Sacramento Kings, he passed Abdul-Jabbar for the most career regular season minutes played.
+James's son Bronny had been drafted 55th by the Lakers; on October 22, in a game against the Minnesota Timberwolves, James and Bronny became the first father-son duo to play in an NBA game together.
+(Note: Attributed to multiple references:) On November 13, James logged a triple-double against the Grizzlies, setting a new record for the oldest player to record a triple-double in three consecutive games.
+Two days later, he recorded his fourth consecutive triple-double of the season, breaking his own record for the most consecutive triple-doubles.
+On December 1, James became only the second player (after Kareem Abdul-Jabbar) to score 15,000 career field goals, and on December 19 he passed Abdul-Jabbar for the most regular season minutes played in a career.